StewPoll/safygiphy/README.md

 gifs = g.gifs_by_id("id1","id2"..."idn")
 ```

-For all othe endpoints, simply use the endpoint as the method name.
+For all other endpoints, simply use the endpoint as the method name.
 Pythons `__getattr__` and `functools` do the rest for you.
 Simply specify the endpoint, and any kwargs.

 ```python
 g.translate()